arees88/ML_Azure_P3_Capstone/README.md

 ```

-Two version of Hyperdrive - One SKLearn class and the other using ScriptRunConfig Class
+### Two version of Hyperdrive configuration

+One SKLearn class and the other using ScriptRunConfig Class

 Configure the Hyperdrive run using ScriptRunConfig class to set configuration information for submitting a training run in Azure Machine Learning.